onflow/cadence-lang.org/docs/language/contract-updatability.md

     prevent performing such an update.

 #### Invalid Changes:
-- Removing an existing declaration is not valid without using the `#removedType` pragma
+- Removing an existing declaration is not valid.
   - Removing a declaration allows adding a new declaration with the same name, but with a different structure.
-  - Any program that uses that declaration would face inconsistencies in the stored data.
+  - Any program that uses stored data belong to that type would face inconsistencies.
 - Renaming a declaration is not valid.
 It can have the same effect as removing an existing declaration and adding a new one.
 - Changing the type of declaration is not valid. i.e: Changing from a struct to interface, and vise versa.